mutty320/python_concurrency/README.md

 I've also explored asynchronous programming to eliminate GIL-related issues.

 ## Project Overview
-Combine I/O and CPU tasks for enhanced concurrency.
+Combine I/O and CPU tasks to showcase different concurrency techniques and their benefits.

+- The I/O task is downloading images from a list of URLs.
+- The CPU task is to resize the images.

 - v1: Initial program structure.
 - v2: Multithreading enhances download speed.